dchudz/dchudz.github.io/_posts/2018-02-9-first-parent.md

 - most code reviewers (e.g. Github's, or my current company's internal one) will show you a list of commits on a branch, but won't let you filter that by `--first-parent`
 - some editors (e.g. PyCharm) will annotate lines with git history (like `git blame`), but often won't let you customize this by giving option like `--first-parent`
+- for this workflow, you really want the pull request title to be in the top line of the merge commit message -

+## Thanks

+Thanks to Ben Kuhn for comments on an earlier draft, and showing me this when we worked together.

 [^1]: If it weren't for the `--first-parent` option discussed in this post, I would find these considerations decisive.